Calculating My Child Support in Ontario

-Below are details regarding each step a court will follow in calculating support under the Child Support Guidelines.
+Below are details regarding each step a court will follow in calculating child support in Canada under the Child Support Guidelines.
 The following steps apply regardless of whether the court is making a final order, or an interim order to be paid pending the final order.

 Step 1: Determining the Table Amount

-The Tables list the support owed based on annual income and number of children.
+The Tables act as the child support calculator in Canada.
+They list the support owed based on annual income and number of children.
 For example, the support owed by a parent living in Ontario and earning $60,000 annually, with 2 children, will be $892/month.
 The support for a parent with an income of $100,000 and 2 children will be $1,416/month.

 For many people, determining annual income will be straightforward.
 For salaried employees, line 150 on the tax return, “Total Income,” will be used as the basis for a child support calculation.
 Before the court will decide any tax claim, both the support payor and the recipient parent must submit their last 3 years tax returns and notices of assessment from CRA, as well as other documentation supporting their proof of income, such as statement of earnings to date for the current year.